ToolShedTested

 • Blade guard return can be sticky -- in colder temperatures the lower blade guard return spring can be slow to snap back after a cut, requiring occasional manual assistance to ensure it's fully closed between cuts.

-🔋 Battery Compatibility
+Battery Compatibility

 Compatible with all Craftsman V20 batteries

-🎯 Best For
+Best For

 The Craftsman CMCS550B is the right choice for occasional DIYers and weekend project builders who need the capability of a full-size 7-1/4-inch circular saw without the financial commitment of a premium brushless platform.
-It handles cutting dimensional lumber for deck projects, ripping plywood for storage and furniture builds, and making bevel cuts on trim -- the full range of tasks a typical homeowner encounters a few times per year.
-At $80-100 bare, it's the lowest price point at which you can buy a full-size V20 cordless circular saw, making it a logical entry into the Craftsman battery ecosystem if you plan to add other V20 tools over time.
+It handles cutting dimensional lumber for deck projects, ripping plywood for storage and furniture builds, and making bevel cuts on trim -- the full range of tasks a typical homeowner encounters a few times per year. at the current retailer price bare, it's the lowest price point at which you can buy a full-size V20 cordless circular saw, making it a logical entry into the Craftsman battery ecosystem if you plan to add other V20 tools over time.
 The 4,200 RPM brushed motor is honest about what it is: sufficient for light to moderate use, but not the tool for a contractor who needs to rip through 50 sheets of OSB in a day.
 Buy it with clear expectations and it will serve occasional users well for years.

 See how this model compares in our best circular saws 2026 roundup.